-Pregnant agency workers will now be allowed to take paid time off for ante-natal appointments during their working assignment, after completing the qualifying period.
+Agency Workers Regulations 2010 also apply to those who are pregnant.
+Expectant mothers can take paid time off for ante-natal appointments during a working assignment.
+This would apply after completing the qualifying period.

 As a rule, the twelve (12) week qualifying period starts from the 1st of October 2011.
 It applies for agency workers already on an assignment when the new entitlements came to force.